Tiffin Football Camps

 A native of Cincinnati, Ohio, Yeager lettered three times at linebacker at Miami University between 1996 and 1999.
 As a senior, he was third on the team in tackles (116) and tied for the team lead in interceptions (3).
 He graduated in 1999 with a bachelor's in sport organization.
 He and his wife, Katrin, have two daughters, Rylan (eight years old), and Brooklyn (three), and a son, Will (five).

 Stalker took over the Defensive Line in 2014, a group that posted only 7 sacks and 19.5 tackles for loss that season.
-Since then, Stalker's group has logged 45.5 sacks and 84.5 tackles for loss.
+Since then, Stalker's group has averaged 22 sacks and 42 tackle's for loss per season; compiling 74 sacks and 146.5 TFL's in 3 seasons.
+The defensive efforts in 2017 had placed the Dragon's Defense 1st in the conference in both categories with a total of 33 Sacks (19th Nationally) and 96 TFL's (8th Nationally).

-Stalker played Defensive End at Kent State University from 2007-11.
-He completed a great career that once began as a preferred walk-on player.
-Stalker earned himself a scholarship, became a two year starter and served as a team captain for the Golden Flashes in 2011.
+Stalker played Defensive End at Kent State University from 2007-2011.
+Stalker was a two year starter and served as a team captain for the Golden Flashes.
 Following the 2011 season he was also a finalist for the NCAA Burlsworth Trophy.

 He majored in Architecture & Environmental Design with a minor in Sports Administration at Kent State University.

-Ryan Allgood enters his first season as the offensive line coach on the Tiffin football staff in 2017.
+Ryan Allgood enters his second season as the offensive line coach on the Tiffin football staff in 2017.

 The Grove, Oklahoma native played two seasons at the University of Oklahoma from 2006-08.
 He then was a student assistant from 2009-11 and a graduate assistant from 2014-16.
 Allgood played or coached on five Big 12 Championship teams, was part of three Sooner teams that made BCS bowls, and one that made it to the College Football Playoffs.
 Allgood earned his Bachelor’s Degree in Sociology from the University of Oklahoma in 2011.